 There is a lot to say about this, but I also appreciate that it is a sensitive subject.

-I’ll link to a different training at the end of this one where I talk about Montessori and the theory between imagination and reality.
+I’ll link to a different training at the end of this one where I talk about Montessori.
+It will go into the theory between imagination and reality.

 After you’ve seen the training, you’ll be able to make your own judgments about how you’ll use it during the holidays.